s3r-b6/rusty_pomodoro/README.md

-##Description:
+## Description:
 A small rust timer that uses ratui and displays a percentage bar with the time that has elapsed.
 A bar with the height of the terminal is created.
 The width is the width's % of the timer.

-This is just to learn a TUI library and to practice a bit of Rust, not intended to be perfect (or even good).
+This is just to learn a bit about TUI libraries and to practice a bit of Rust, not intended to be perfect.

-##Usage:
+## Usage:
 Run it with the name of the timer and the time (in minutes) of the timer.

 You can: